Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/signaling-type.md

-# About Signaling Protocol
+# About Signaling Type

-**The Unity Render Streaming** package provides three different signaling protocols as examples.
+**The Unity Render Streaming** package provides three different signaling types as examples.

 - `Http Signaling`
 - `WebSocket Signaling`
 - `Furioos Signaling`

-In the example, the schema given to `URL Signaling` is used to determine which protocol to use.
+In the example, the schema given to `URL Signaling` is used to determine which type to use.

 ![Render Streaming backend](images/websocket_signaling_inspector.png)